OpenSourceEconomics/respy/doc/source/bibliography.rst

 McFadden, D. (1989). `A Method of Simulated Moments for Estimation of Discrete Response Models Without Numerical Integration <https://www.jstor.org/stable/1913621>`_. *Econometrica*, 57(5):995–1026.

 Nocedal, J. and Wright, S. J. (2006).
-Numerical Optimization. *Springer*.
+Numerical Optimization. *Springer*, New York, NY.

 Powell, M. J. D. (1964). `An Efficient Method for Finding the Minimum of a Function of Several Variables without Calculating Derivatives <http://comjnl.oxfordjournals.org/content/7/2/155.abstract>`_. *The Computer Journal*, 7(2): 155-162.

 Powell, M. J. D. (2006).
 The NEWUOA Software for Unconstrained Optimization Without Derivatives.
 In Pillo, Gianni, R. M., editor, Large-Scale Nonlinear Optimization, number 83 in Nonconvex Optimization and Its Applications, pages 255–297.
-Springer.
+Springer, New York, NY.